fpgmaas/deptry/docs/docs/index.md

 ### Prerequisites

-In order to check for dependency issues, _deptry_ requires a _pyproject.toml_ file to be present in the directory passed as the first argument, and it requires the corresponding environment to be activated.
+_deptry_ should be run withing the root directory of the project to be scanned, and the proejct should be running in its own dedicated virtual environment.

 ### Usage

-To scan your project for dependency issues, run
+To scan your project for obsolete imports, run

 ```sh
 deptry .